Aliases for HSF1 Gene

 Previous GeneCards Identifiers for HSF1 Gene

 The product of this gene is a transcription factor that is rapidly induced after temperature stress and binds heat shock promoter elements (HSE).
 This protein plays a role in the regulation of lifespan.
-Expression of this gene is repressed by phsphorylation, which promotes binding by heat shock protein 90. [provided by RefSeq, Aug 2016]
+Expression of this gene is repressed by phosphorylation, which promotes binding by heat shock protein 90. [provided by RefSeq, Jul 2017]

 GeneCards Summary for HSF1 Gene

 HSF1 (Heat Shock Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with HSF1 include Synucleinopathy and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are HSF1-dependent transactivation and Legionellosis.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is HSF4.
+Diseases associated with HSF1 include Heat-Shock Rna 1 and Tuberculous Empyema.
+Among its related pathways are Cellular response to heat stress and Legionellosis.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is HSF2.

 (Microbial infection) Plays a role in latent human immunodeficiency virus (HIV-1) transcriptional reactivation.
 Binds to the HIV-1 long terminal repeat promoter (LTR) to reactivate viral transcription by recruiting cellular transcriptional elongation factors, such as CDK9, CCNT1 and EP300.